RoySegall/Gizra/app/_posts/2014-06-22-bower-link+angular-component-development.md

 Bower Link

-`bower link` create a symbolic link of the component into the bower share folder, and when we want to used into a project we only need to execute the command `bower link [library-name]`
+`bower link` create a symbolic link of the component into the bower's share folder, and we can use this into our project executing the command `bower link [library-name]`

-Let's try it together...
+Let's try it together... linking a library into a project.

 __Preparation__

-We need to use a project which already have a bower package declared (*), or you can create/define a new component/application with [`bower init`](http://bower.io/#defining-a-package)
+Both the library and the application have to be bower packages(*), for more information of [bower packages](https://github.com/bower/bower.json-spec) and how to you [create one](http://bower.io/docs/creating-packages/) yo can check [bower site](http://bower.io/).

-An easy way to do it this, is using the [yeoman generators](http://yeoman.io/generators/community.html).
+To create from the scratch, we suggest to use [yeoman generators](http://yeoman.io/generators/community.html).

 1.- Create new application folder.